-- Mode: The mode controls if you are painting out (hiding the effect inside the mask boundaries) or painting in (showing the effect). - Opacity: This controls the opacity, or transparency of the finished mask, from 1 to 100 percent.
+- Mode Selector: Paint means that the mask will be applied to the selection; Erase means that the adjustment or filter will be applied to all areas in a photo except for the selection. - Opacity: Controls the opacity, or transparency of the finished mask, from 1 to 100 percent.
 At 100 percent, all of the effect will be displayed in the mask area; as the opacity level drops, more of the layer underneath the mask will be visible. - Feather: Controls the hardness of the mask edge.
 The feather has a range from 1 to 100; 1 being a hard edge across the boundaries of the mask, 100 being a soft, wide edge that 'feathers' the transition between the masked and unmasked boundaries. - Delete: Removes the currently selected line mask. - Done: Saves the current line masks ad closes the tool, returning Photo RAW to the View Tool.

-REFINE BRUSH (REFINE GROUP)
+REFINE BRUSH

 This tool, one of the most versatile in Photo RAW, can be used to clean up intricate areas and the borders along a mask.
-It is helpful for cleaning up a mask created with the Masking Brush, the Super Select Al tool, or other masking tools, or for creating a new mask entirely.
+It is helpful for cleaning up a mask created with the Masking Brush, the Super Select AI tool, or other masking tools, or for creating a new mask entirely.